Statement of Faith

 Trinity

 God is a singular being with a triune nature.
 When these three aspects of God’s nature are spoken about, we refer to the “the Godhead.”
 This is a phrase which encompasses the Father, the Son, and the Holy Spirit and refers to them as one God.
 The Son eternally proceeds from the Father while being equal to Him and being one with Him.
-The Holy Spirit eternally proceeds from the Father and the Son while being one with and equal to both.
+The Holy Spirit eternally spirates from the Father and the Son while being one with and equal to both.

-God the Son is the “boots on the ground” who carries out the Father’s orders and is the primary executor of the Father’s plans.
+God the Son is often shown as the “boots on the ground” who carries out the Father’s orders and is the primary executor of the Father’s plans.
 He is the one who created everything.
 He is the one who came to earth and became a man (Jesus) for the sake of God revealing Himself in the flesh, and He was the one who shed His blood to pay the just penalty for our sin.
 When God the Father ordains that something must happen for His purposes, we observe that it is generally God the Son who goes and does it.
 Jesus is the way to the Father, which is to say that if we are to know the Father (and thus have eternal life), we must have relational unity with God the Son, Jesus Christ.
 Also, when we pray, we do so in Jesus’ Name because it is by Him that we come to the Father.
 Jesus is our usher into the throne room of God.
 It is also true that Jesus has all the authority of God in Himself, so He is able to command creation at His will.

-The Holy Spirit generally plays a more “behind-the-scenes” role.
+The Holy Spirit generally plays a more “behind-the-scenes” role from our perspective.
 The Spirit does many things.
 At the moment God saves us, the Spirit “seals” us so that we can never be outside of the family of God even if we try.
 He indwells the believer and gives guidance to him/her from within.
 The primary way he does this is by allowing us to understand the Bible when we read it or hear it preached.
 The Bible is full of spiritual truth that we cannot understand without Spiritual help.
 Furthermore, our prayers are spiritual utterances which cannot reach God without Spiritual intercession.
 So the Holy Spirit essentially translates our prayers and carries them to the Father for us, in the Name of the Son.
 The Spirit also does many miraculous and visible works in the world and when people observe these works, His intention is to testify to Christ.

 John 4:24; Ps 83:18; Heb 3:4; Rom 1:20; Jer 10:10; Ex 15:11; Ps 147:5; Isa 6:3; 1 Pet 1:15-16; Rev 4:6-8; Mark 12:30; Rev 4:11; Matt 10:37; Jer 2:12-13; Matt 28:19; John 15:26; 1 Cor 12:4-6; 1 John 5:7; John 10:30-38; John 5:17; John 14:23; John 17:5, 10; Acts 5:3-4; 1 Cor 2:10-11; Phil 2:5-6; Eph 2:18; 2 Cor 13:14; Rev 1:4-5; Matt 6:8; Acts 1:7; Col 1:13-18; Heb 1:1-8; John 17:3; John 14:6; Matt 28:18